 See how nice and flush the putty is?
 I did a good job.

-Now to tell you about the paint and the white details on this beauty.
+Now to tell you about this beauty's paint and the white details.

-I painted a vintage piece of furniture with this paint ....The Weathered Gray Sideboard With A Coastal Nantucket Paint Finish in January and I loved the color then and now I love it even more.
+I painted a vintage piece of furniture with this paint ....The Weathered Gray Sideboard With A Coastal Nantucket Paint Finish in January.
+I loved the color then and now I love it even more.

 I applied two coats of paint to the chest of drawers and didn’t use any primer.